scottishgovernment/economicactionplan.mygov.scot/pages/fair-work-action-plan/scottish-business-pledge.md

 * Refresh the language around the employment aspects of the Business Pledge to fully reflect the Fair Work Framework and wider inclusive growth ambitions
 * Include an additional core element that focuses on improving workforce Diversity, particularly around the Gender Pay Gap
 * Add environmental impact as a new Business Pledge element
-* Develop a new “menu” approach that retains the core ask (Living Wage and two other elements), and seeks commitment to adopt a further five from the remaining seven elements over time.
+* Develop a new "menu” approach that retains the core ask (Living Wage and two other elements), and seeks commitment to adopt a further five from the remaining seven elements over time.
 This will offer businesses an opportunity for a more tailored approach to the circumstances of each organisation
 * Support signatories to the Business Pledge to achieve or progress on each of the elements through a business to business learning network;
 * Build momentum and impact through a Business Pledge leadership group that will offer strategic direction to the learning network and to promotion of the Business Pledge, and
 * Work with existing Business Pledge companies to support them to achieve the refreshed approach where appropriate.